Insecticide for Bed Bugs

 Homeowner Treatment Options

-All clothes should be put in a hot dryer for a minimum of 20 minutes on the hottest setting to kill any bedbugs residing on them.
-It is best to do this in a home dryer rather than taking to a dry cleaner and risk passing the bedbugs along to other people’s clothes.
-It is often recommended that the 20 minute dryer treatment be used on any new clothes purchased, as heat will effectively kill all bedbugs.
+All clothes should be put in a hot dryer for a minimum of 20 minutes on the hottest setting to kill any bugs residing on them.
+It is best to do this in a home dryer rather than taking to a dry cleaner and risk passing these pests along to other people’s clothes.
+It is often recommended that the 20 minute dryer treatment be used on any new clothes purchased.

 Disposing of Infected Items

-Some people find it easier to throw out mattresses or other soft surfaces that have been infested with bedbugs.
+Some people find it easier to throw out mattresses or other soft surfaces that have been infested.
 But, when purchasing new bedding carefully inspect the bedding top to bottom before bringing into the home, and immediately encase the mattress and box spring with protective plastic coverings to prevent them from becoming infested.

-Be careful of the disposal method of furniture infested with bedbugs so as not to contribute to the spread of bedbugs.
+Be careful of the disposal method of furniture infested so as not to contribute to their spread.

-Remember, it takes on average three weeks to rid a home of bedbugs.
-Preparing the home takes approximately one week, and when the professional pest management company they may kill the live bedbugs, but often will have to come back to kill any bedbugs that have since hatched.
+Remember, it takes on average three weeks to rid a home of these.
+Preparing the home takes approximately one week, and when the professional pest management company they may kill the live adults, but often will have to come back to kill any of the nymphs.

-The general rule of thumb is that it can cost anywhere from $500 to over $1,000 per room to completely rid a home of bedbugs, depending on the size of the room and the severity of the problem.
+The general rule of thumb is that it can cost anywhere from $500 to over $1,000 per room to completely rid a home, depending on the size of the room and the severity of the problem.
 More than one treatment is often necessary for total elimination.

-While the homeowner can take steps to help identify and control the problem, if the bedbug infestation has permeated the whole house professional exterminators should be called.
-Remember, just turning up the thermostat will not heat the house to a level high enough to kill the bedbugs.
+While the homeowner can take steps to help identify and control the problem, if the infestation has permeated the whole house professional exterminators should be called.
+Remember, just turning up the thermostat will not heat the house to a level high enough to cause death.

 Cost Considerations

-Professional pest management companies can be expensive, but they are the most effective way to treat bedbugs for total elimination.
+Professional pest management companies can be expensive, but they are the most effective way to eradicate an infestation.
 Home remedies may be cheaper to purchase, such as steamers, alcohol or dust pesticides, but the need to constantly monitor and repeat treatments make the process longer and more difficult.

 The time and effort it takes to use home remedies also has to be factored into the total cost.
 Even with professional pest management, some do-it-yourself remedies will probably be required.
 If the homeowner wants to ensure total elimination of the problem, the two have to go hand-in-hand.

-Insecticides will not kill bedbug eggs that have not hatched, so re-treatment in two to three weeks is necessary.
+Insecticides will not kill the eggs that have not hatched, so re-treatment in two to three weeks is necessary.
 That has to be added to the total cost of treatment.
-The professional pest management company will inspect the house to determine which treatment to kill the bedbugs is appropriate, as well as how any follow-up treatments will be handled.
+The professional pest management company will inspect the house to determine which treatment is appropriate, as well as how any follow-up treatments will be handled.

 Is the Cost Worth It?

-It is expensive to rid a home of bedbugs, but professional services are worth the cost if they can eliminate the bedbugs quickly and efficiently.
+It is expensive to rid a home of an infestation, but professional services are worth the cost if they can eliminate the problem quickly and efficiently.
 Always get a written quote of the total costs in advance, and get at least three estimates before selecting a professional pest management company.

-Also, find out what the homeowner should be doing in conjunction with the professionals to ensure the bedbugs are quickly exterminated from the home.
+Also, find out what the homeowner should be doing in conjunction with the professionals to ensure the bugs are quickly exterminated from the home.

-Most professional pest management companies cannot give guarantees about bedbugs not returning to the home since it is so easy to carry them into a home, but it is not unreasonable to ask for a written guarantee that their services will eliminate existing bedbugs.
+Most professional pest management companies cannot give guarantees about bugs not returning to the home since it is so easy to carry them into a home, but it is not unreasonable to ask for a written guarantee that their services will eliminate the existing bugs.

-Since ridding a home of bedbugs is so expensive, it is important to utilize the preventive maintenance tips to keep them from returning.
+Since ridding a home is so expensive, it is important to utilize the preventive maintenance tips to keep them from returning.

-Once the bedbugs have been eliminated from the home, homeowners naturally will feel anxious about making sure they do not return.
-A bedbug infestation naturally affects the peace and security of homeowners and family members.
+Once these parasites have been eliminated from the home, homeowners naturally will feel anxious about making sure they do not return.
+An infestation naturally affects the peace and security of homeowners and family members.

-The work that it takes to eliminate them and the frustration of having to deal with them is enough to make anyone anxious about having a repeat bout of bedbugs.
+The work that it takes to eliminate them and the frustration of having to deal with them is enough to make anyone anxious about having a repeat bout.
 This is a completely natural reaction.

-There are proactive steps that can be taken to reduce the incidence of bedbugs returning, and the homeowner has to become diligent in spotting the signs of a bedbug recurring problem.
+There are proactive steps that can be taken to reduce the incidence, and the homeowner has to become diligent in spotting the signs of a recurring problem.

 Prevention is Key

-It is important to practice preventive maintenance to keep bedbugs from reinfesting a home.
+It is important to practice preventive maintenance to keep them from re-infesting a home.
 Be careful of all items bought into the home.
 Keep a sharp eye for any signs that they may be returning.

-Keeping a lot of stuffed toys around the house can create another breeding place for bedbugs.
+Keeping a lot of stuffed toys around the house can create another breeding place.
 Wash bed linen in hot water and use a high temperature when drying clothes and linens.

 Working With Furniture

-When bringing furniture items into the home look for clues such as black or red spots on the furniture.
-Use a finger to check the seams around all of the furniture, and carefully check any labels which is a place where the bedbugs like to hide.
+When bringing furniture items into the home look for clues such as black or red spots on the furniture that may indicate an infestation; run your finger around all of the furniture, and carefully check any labels which are a place where they like to hide.

-Bedbugs cluster together, so that might make it easier to spot them.
-Box springs are another common hiding place for bedbugs, and when purchasing new bedding the box springs should also be encased in plastic along with the mattress.
+They like to cluster together, so that might make it easier to spot them.
+Box springs are another common hiding place, and when purchasing new bedding the box springs should also be encased in plastic along with the mattress.

-Placing double-sided sticky tape around bed legs and on the bed frame can trap bedbugs, and keeping mattresses and box springs encased with a quality product that does not have even the smallest openings that could allow bedbugs to creep in the mattress.
-The sticky tape will be an early indicator that bedbugs have returned if they are spotted on the tape.
+Placing double-sided sticky tape around bed legs and on the bed frame can trap them, and keeping mattresses and box springs encased with a quality product that does not have even the smallest openings that could allow bugs to creep in the mattress.
+The sticky tape will be an early indicator that has returned if they are spotted on the tape.

 Commercial & Home Products for Use on Furniture

-Using a product like diatomaceous earth around the bottom of beds and furniture, and in other locations where bedbugs can roam is a preventive method of treatment.
+Using a product like diatomaceous earth around the bottom of beds and furniture, and in other locations where they roam is a preventive method of treatment.
 There are also non-toxic spray treatments that can be used in cracks and crevices around the home.

 Bet Yet is a highly rated non-toxic spray formula.
 Always check to ensure that no harmful chemicals are being used in homes where there are children and pets.

-Home remedies like kerosene oil, petroleum jelly and thyme will not kill bedbugs.
-Bedbugs may not like the smell of thyme so it may keep them away from surfaces, but it will not kill the ones that are already in the home.
+Home remedies like kerosene oil, petroleum jelly and thyme will not kill these tough bugs.
+They may not like the smell of thyme so it may keep them away from surfaces, but it will not kill the ones that are already in the home.

 Tips for Removing Items

-When removing items infested with bedbugs out of a room, always fully wrap the item in plastic before moving, or bedbugs could be transported to other rooms of the home if they fall off the item.
+When removing items infested out of a room, always fully wrap the item in plastic before moving, or you may transport them to other rooms of the home if they fall off the item.

-One other way to prevent the home from becoming infested again with bedbugs is to have total honesty among friends and family.
-If it is known that a person has a problem with bedbugs, be very careful when visiting them, and politely ask that they not bring any bags or items into the home that may carry bedbugs.
+One other way to prevent the home from becoming infested again is to have total honesty among friends and family.
+If it is known that a person has a problem, be very careful when visiting them, and politely ask that they not bring any bags or items into the home.

-Also disclose to friends and family who may be visiting that there is a bedbug problem.
-This open honesty can help discourage the spread of bedbugs from home to home.
-It is rare that bedbugs are carried on personal clothing, but even purses that are kept in rooms infested with bedbugs can have a couple nesting in the seams.
+Also disclose to friends and family who may be visiting that there is a problem.
+This open honesty can help discourage the spread.
+It is rare that they are carried on personal clothing, but even purses that are kept in rooms infested can have a couple nesting in the seams.

 Diligence when Traveling

 Always be very careful and diligent when traveling and staying in hotels or other dwellings.
-Ask the front desk before checking into any lodging if they have experienced bedbugs, no matter how expensive the lodging may be.
+Ask the front desk before checking into any lodging if they have any incidents, no matter how expensive the lodging may be.

 Once in the room, immediately pull back the bedding and check along the seams and tufting of mattresses and box springs, as well as the linen on the bed.
 Also check curtains, around televisions, and in drawers of furniture.

-If anything that looks like bedbugs are noticed, leave the room and ask for another room that has been thoroughly checked in advance.
+If anything that looks similar to the typical signs of an infestation, leave the room and ask for another room that has been thoroughly checked in advance.

 Place luggage and any other personal items on a firm, hard surface, or on a luggage rack that has been pulled away from the wall, and be cautious when hanging garments on hotel hangers.
 Never place luggage or personal items on the bed or other soft furniture in a hotel room.